felixarntz/ai-services/docs/Accessing-AI-Services-with-WP-CLI.md

 * `wp ai-services get`: Gets details about a registered AI service.
 * `wp ai-services list-models`: Lists the models for a registered and available AI service.
 * `wp ai-services generate-text`: Generates text content using a generative model from an available AI service.
+* `wp ai-services generate-image`: Generates an image using a generative model from an available AI service.

 Use `wp help ai-services` or `wp help ai-services <command>` to get detailed usage instructions and lists of the available arguments for each command.